image

 Pickup

-I’ll be waiting by the stairs of the Jewish Historical Institute (Tłomackie 3/5), holding a blue umbrella.
+I’ll be waiting by the stairs of the Jewish Historical Institute (Tłomackie 3/5), dressed in bright red/orange :)

 Description